Debatable Intelligence: Benchmarking LLM Judges via Debate Speech Evaluation: Results

 \subsection{Judge Performance Evaluation}

-\paragraph{Humans vs. LLM judges} We start by analyzing the judges' performance in Figure \ref{fig:human_model_50}, aiming to examine to what extent the judges are \emph{comparable} with human annotators, and can replace them on this task.
-It presents the average pairwise Kappa agreement between humans, along with results from repeating the experiment while replacing one annotator with various LLM judges (as described in Section \ref{sec:experimental_settings}).
-Our results indicate that there are LLM judges who perform on par with humans, with some, like Qwen-72B, even surpassing human performance.
+\paragraph{Humans vs. LLM judges} We start by analyzing the judges' performance, aiming to examine to what extent the judges are \emph{comparable} with human annotators, and can replace them on this task.
+Figure~\ref{fig:human_model_50} presents the average pairwise Kappa agreement between humans, along with results from repeating the experiment while replacing one annotator with various LLM judges (as described in Section \ref{sec:experimental_settings}).
+Our results indicate that there are LLM judges who perform on par with humans, with some, like Qwen-72B, even surpassing human performance --- meaning that their agreement with a human annotator is higher than human agreement.

 \paragraph{Are stronger models better?} Figure \ref{fig:human_model_50} shows that models larger than 7B are generally more capable on this task.
-However, smaller models such as Qwen-7B and Qwen-14B outperform considerably stronger and more advanced models like GPT-4o.
+However, smaller models such as Qwen-7B and Qwen-14B seem to outperform considerably stronger and more advanced models like GPT-4o.
 To address potential noise from the limited number of speeches shared between annotator pairs, we introduce a more robust analysis.
-As described in Section \ref{sec:experimental_settings}, we compute the agreement between average human scores per speech and LLM judges using Kendall's Tau-C.
+As described in Section \ref{sec:experimental_settings}, we compute the ranking agreement between average human scores per speech and LLM judges using Kendall's Tau-C. This score represents the ability of a judge to reproduce the relative ranking of speeches given by the human annotators.

 Figure \ref{fig:human_model_tau-c} shows the results of this experiment across the entire dataset.
 Like \ref{fig:human_model_50}, these additional findings confirm that larger LLMs generally show higher agreement with humans, aligning well with expectations based on model size and capability.
 Yet, we observe that some state-of-the-art models, such as o3, still underperform on this task.